btsecom/docs/source/spot/en/index.html.md

 }
 ```

-Subscribe to the Level 1 Orderbook.
+Subscribe to the Orderbook in different groupings.
 The format to subscribe to will be `symbol_grouping`.

 * `symbol` indicates the market symbol
 * `grouping` indicates the grouping granularity.
 Valid values are 0-9.